H7O/Com.H.Threading.Scheduler/README.md

 ```

 ---
+## General conditional tags
+Here is the list of all `general conditional tags` (i.e. run rules) available.

 | Tag        | Function                                  | Format                        | Example         |
 |------------|-------------------------------------------|-------------------------------|-----------------|
 | interval   | How often it runs in miliseconds          | miliseconds                   | 3000            |